 Samu’s 504 plan specifies that he be allowed to have a buddy with him if needed, but it doesn’t name a particular student.
 “We don’t want any child to feel uncomfortable with a situation that they’re put in, which is why we don’t specifically say, ‘Oh, this is your role,’” Principal Haley Stelly explains.

-We were curious: Is this a typical accommodation for students with needs like epilepsy?
+We were curious: Is this a typical accommodation for students with epilepsy?

 Fort Worth ISD spokesperson Clint Bond says this kind of buddy system is not a practice in his district.
 “Any student assistance provided would be provided by a District employee and would be influenced by many factors including doctor’s statement(s), student’s condition, etc.,” he wrote in an email.

 In Arlington ISD, students may be assigned to help classmates with conditions like epilepsy depending on the need and the kids’ ages—typically fourth or fifth grade and older.
 Patty Bustamante, AISD’s executive director of specialized learning services, says they choose buddies carefully and often provide an orientation to the class, much like Samu’s mother did for his friends and second grade classmates.

 Bustamante adds that teachers may institute a class-wide buddy system so that everyone has to go in pairs.
 (Samu’s second grade teacher, Melissa Patterson, did just that: She started a buddy system in her class thanks to Samu; two years later, her students still go everywhere in pairs.)